top of page

 Kelp-Inspired Artwork x SeaTrees

 We believe the ocean has the power to reverse climate change.
-Through a partnership with SeaTrees, proceeds from each kelp-inspired artwork supports the regeneration of giant kelp forests off the California coast.
+Through a partnership with SeaTrees, proceeds from each kelp-inspired artwork supports the regeneration of giant kelp forests.

 McKenzie_KelpProcess_Reach.jpg